keyserxose/intr/README.md

 # rsync

-Go app to execute commands against rsync.net
+Go app to execute commands against hosts that do not allow an interactive session

 ## Usage